woniu9524/langgraph/docs/docs/how-tos/human_in_the_loop/add-human-in-the-loop.md

         counter_parent_node += 1 # This code will run again on resuming!
         print(f"Entered `parent_node` a total of {counter_parent_node} times")

-        # Please note that we're unintentionally incrementing the state counter
+        # Please note that we're intentionally incrementing the state counter
         # in the graph state as well to demonstrate that the subgraph update
         # of the same key will not conflict with the parent graph (until
         subgraph_state = subgraph.invoke(state)